Please Enable JavaScript in your Browser to Visit this Site.

 Apply arnica salve to the affected area and massage into the skin.
 Remember arnica should not be used on open skin.

-7. Avocado Persea Americana Oil
+Avocado Persea Americana Oil

 Avocado oil is an edible oil pressed from the fruit of the Persea Americana.
 Avocado oil is cold pressed from the flesh of avocados.
 Avocado oil contains minerals and vitamins A, B1, B2, B5 (Pantothenic acid), D, and E. Avocado also contains protein, lecithin and fatty acids and is high in gamma linoleic acid.
 Avocado has shown wound healing properties and possible anti-inflammatory properties.
 Avocado is a skin penetrator through the upper layers of skin.
 It smooths dry, damaged skin, eases eczema and improves elasticity of the skin.
 It works well as a 10% additive to other carrier oils.
 (5) (9) As noted above, Avocado oil is one of the oils with a stronger aroma.
 Although not unpleasant, it will dominate the aroma of your essential oils.
-Despite this, the therapeutic effect of the following blend is smoothing and healing to the skin.
+Despite this, the therapeutic effect of the following blend is smoothing and healing the skin.
 Avocado works well with other carrier oils.

 Dry Skin Relief

-• One-Ounce Avocado oil
+· One-Ounce Avocado oil

-• 4 drops Helichrysum Helichrysum italicum
+· 4 drops Helichrysum Helichrysum italicum

-• 4 drops Roman Chamomile Chamaemelum nobile
+· 4 drops Roman Chamomile Chamaemelum nobile

-• 4 Patchouli Pogostemom cabin
+· 4 Patchouli Pogostemom cabin

 Directions: After cleansing and drying skin, apply as needed.

-8. Babassu Orbygnia speciosa Oil
+Babassu Orbygnia speciosa Oil

 This tree is native to Brazil, Indonesia and Malaysia.
 Babassu oil, also sometimes called babassu wax, is a creamy white solid when kept cool and turns into a pale-yellow liquid at 76 degrees F./24 degrees C.

 Babassu acts as an emollient and anti-microbial agent.
-It is obtained by cold-pressing the Babassu nuts.
+It is obtained by cold pressing the Babassu nuts.
 It contains lauric acid which offers anti-microbial actions.
-When it in contact with the body, it melts immediately.
+When it is in contact with the body, it melts immediately.
 It provides a shiny, soft and smooth feeling to the skin.
 Although it has an average absorption rate, it leaves your skin feeling so lovely.
 Moreover, the melting process is accompanied by a slight cooling effect, which feels fresh on the skin.

 Babassu is high in linolenic acids and is best used as an additive with other carriers.
 It’s often used in cosmetics and skin-care products.
 Using Babassu with Jojoba will help protect and heal the skin.
 The addition of essential oils that are also known for their antimicrobial properties will help to accelerate the healing actions of the Babassu oil.
 Try the following recipe for itchy dry skin irritations.

-• 1/4 -Ounce Babassu oil
+· 1/4 -Ounce Babassu oil

-• ¾ -Ounce Jojoba oil
+· ¾ -Ounce Jojoba oil

-• 4 drops Tea Tree Melaleuca alternifolia
+· 4 drops Tea Tree Melaleuca alternifolia

-• 5 drops Lavender Lavendula angustifolia
+· 5 drops Lavender Lavendula angustifolia

 Blend.
 Use on clean dry skin to heal dry itchy skin.

-9. Baobab Adansonia digitata L., Malvaceae seed Oil
+Baobab Adansonia digitata L., Malvaceae seed Oil

+Baobab oil is cold pressed from the seed of the baobab tree.
 Baobab is highly penetrating, deeply nourishing and softens dry, damaged skin.
-It is known to restore and re-moisturizes the epidermis.
+It is known to restore and re-moisturize the epidermis.
 It’s great for hair, absorbing quickly.

-10. Borage Borago officinalis seed Oil
+Borage Borago officinalis seed Oil

 Borage, also known as a starflower, is an annual herb in the flowering plant family Boraginaceae.
 The oil is derived from the seeds of the plant.
 Borage oil contains high levels of the ω-6 series essential fatty acids that play an important part in the function and structure of the skin.